evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

 Daylight savings time is hated by many, and twice per year a discussion reignites to get rid of it.
 Lot of folks feel this is a great idea.
-This year [this decision][1] seems especially close, although there's people are unsure if we should stick to summer or winter time.
+This year [this decision][1] seems especially close in the US.
+If this law passes, it will probably also change where I live 🇨🇦.

 No doubt there's lots of benefits and advantages to this, I don't want to dispute that.
 This is also not an endorsement against that change, but I do